GuilinXie/LeetcodeSQL/README.md

 ### Optimization Idea:
 1. Only select those columns that needed, when joining two tables, can first select sub-table for necessary columns.
 Eg. 175

+### Question:
+1. How to deal with date, Unix timestamps